wanforge/quotes/README.md

 - 🎶 When we are no longer able to change a situation - we are challenged to change ourselves.
 - 🎸 Wherever a man may happen to turn, whatever a man may undertake, he will always end up by returning to the path which nature has marked out for him.
 - 🏆 We come to love not by finding a perfect person, but by learning to see an imperfect person perfectly.
+- 🏮 When you come to the end of your rope, tie a knot and hang on.
 - 🔖 When one tugs at a single thing in nature, he finds it attached to the rest of the world.
 - 🔥 We are either progressing or retrograding all the while.
 There is no such thing as remaining stationary in this life.
 - 🔬 When a friend is in trouble, don't annoy him by asking if there is anything you can do.
 Think up something appropriate and do it.